almaan/stereoscope/README.md

 Some additional things to keep in mind are:
 * Make sure that your ST and single cell data uses the same gene identifiers.
 For example, having one set using ENSEMBL ids whilst the other one has HGNC gene symbols will not work.
-However as long as the ids match, stereoscope can work with _any_ type of identifiers.
+However as long as the ids match, Stereoscope can work with _any_ type of identifiers.
 * Do **not normalize** your data - the model relies on using raw count data, your gene counts should thus always be integer numbers.